-The effectiveness of efforts to foster a supportive and inclusive educational environment for diverse student populations as well as a measure of our students' assessment of the University's overall learning environment is evident in various comprehensive wide-scale surveys, including Student Experience in the Research University (SERU), National Survey of Student Engagement (NSSE), University Center for Social and Urban Research (UCSUR) survey, American Association of Universities (AAU) Climate Survey, and Office of Measurement and Evaluation of Teaching (OMET).
-This combination of survey instruments assesses large populations of our undergraduate and graduate student populations across the University of Pittsburgh campuses.
+The effectiveness of efforts to foster a supportive and inclusive educational environment for diverse student populations as well as a measure of our students' assessment of the University's overall learning environment is evident in various comprehensive wide-scale surveys, including, Student Experience in the Research University (SERU), National Survey of Student Engagement (NSSE), University Center for Social and Urban Research (UCSUR) survey, American Association of Universities (AAU) Climate Survey, and Office of Measurement and Evaluation of Teaching (OMET) which assess large populations of our undergraduate and graduate student populations across the University of Pittsburgh campuses survey results.
 Particularly, some survey questions are posed that assess specific diverse student populations.
-For example, the SERU survey includes questions where students indicate how strongly they agree or disagree with statements of whether they feel they are respected, feel comfortable and feel safe on campus in terms of their race/ethnicity, socio-economic status, gender, religious beliefs, political beliefs, sexual orientation, immigration background and ability.
-The University benchmarks the results of these surveys across an array of questions and against a suite of peer institutions and annually strategizes how to continue to improve both objectively as well as in comparison with peers.
-Many of the DEI-related initiatives outlined in this chapter, as well as the next, have been undertaken in direct response to the results of these surveys.
-While the University performs on par, or better, than peer institutions there remains considerable room for improvement.
-In addition to direct contemporary assessments of the student experience, the University also capitalizes on indirect assessments of student learning through instruments such as the multi-year relationship with Purdue Gallup where the University obtained alumni reflections of their prior student learning experiences.
-As discussed below, many of the facets of the Forge Your Own Path initiative have resulted from analysis of the results of the Gallup surveys.
-The Collaborative on Academic Careers in Higher Education (COACHE) surveys faculty members to understand the themes associated with faculty satisfaction.
-A primary area of the survey focuses on faculty satisfaction of teaching and helps to identify areas of improvement to help faculty become more effective in the classroom.
-The results of these assessments inform such University-wide projects as the Race and Social Determinants of Equity, Health and Well-being Cluster Hire and the Latinx clusterhiring initiatives.
+For example, the SERU survey includes questions where students indicate how strongly they agree or disagree with statements of whether they feel they are respected, feel comfortable and feel safe on campus in terms their race/ethnicity, socio-economic status, gender, religious beliefs, political beliefs, sexual orientation, immigration background and ability.
+The University benchmarks the results of these surveys across an array of questions and against a suite of peer institutions and annually strategizes how to continue to improve both objectively as well as in comparison with peers {minutes of a cabinet meeting?}.
+In addition to student direct assessments, the university also capitalizes on indirect assessments of student learning through instruments such as the multi-year relationship with Purdue Gallup where the University obtained alumni reflections of their prior student learning experiences {gallup} reports.
+The Collaborative on Academic Careers in Higher Education (COACHE) {https://coache.gse.harvard.edu/ and results} surveys faculty members to understand the themes associated with faculty satisfaction.
+A primary area of the survey focuses on faculty satisfaction of teaching and helps to identify areas of improvement to help faculty become more effective in the classroom. [[Standard 4.6]]

-One of our longest-running successes in the area of assessment is our annual Assessment and Teaching Conference, which is jointly sponsored by the Office of the Provost and the University Center for Teaching and Learning.
-Now in its tenth year, the day-long event brings together faculty, staff and students to share assessment and teaching practices and innovations across various topics, such as academic integrity, mid-course assessments, disciplinary and cross disciplinary course design, etc., and nationally recognized speakers are brought in for keynote talks.
-The substantial annual attendance and participation at this event not only serves as evidence of, but also helps to foster, a continued culture of assessment across the University.
+One of our greatest successes in the area of assessment is our annual Assessment and Teaching Conference, which is sponsored by the Office of the Provost and the University Center for Teaching and Learning {conference website}.
+Now in its ninth year, the day-long event brings together faculty, staff and students to share assessment and teaching practices and innovations across various topics academic integrity, mid-course assessments, design, cross discipline course, etc., and nationally recognized speakers are brought in for keynote talks.
+The substantial annual attendance and participation at this event not only serves as evidence of, but also helps to foster a continued, culture of assessment across the University {A&T attendance numbers}. [[Standard 3.8]]

-At the University of Pittsburgh, methods of assessment are diversified in many ways to ensure that the tools used can capture both holistic and individualized approaches to learning that take place inside and outside of the classroom among diverse student learners.
-First, qualitative data, such as focus groups, gather complexities, stories, nuances, and detail on students' unique and diverse experiences to improve and innovate across the programs and infrastructure at Pitt.
-This is done at both the college/school as well as the institutional levels (for example, the Remote Learning due to COVID focus groups).
-Further, although we have tools and models to investigate (and in some cases predict) student success on our campus, faculty and administration continually have conversations regarding the nature and ethics associated with our methods of assessment to preserve the ethical use of the data.
+At the University of Pittsburgh, methods of assessment are diversified in many ways to ensure that the tools used can capture both holistic and individualized approaches to learning that takes place inside and outside of the classroom among diverse student learners.
+First, qualitative data, such as focus groups, gather complexities, stories, nuances, and detail on students' unique and diverse experiences in order to improve and innovate across the programs and infrastructure at Pitt.
+This is done at both the college/school as well as the institutional levels (for example, the Remote Learning due to COVID focus groups). {covid focus group} Further, although we have tools and models to investigate (and in some cases predict) student success on our campus, faculty and administration continually have conversations regarding the nature and ethics associated with our methods of assessment to preserve the ethical use of the data. {pathways faculty minutes} [[Standard 2.9]]